isakengstrom/TDDD38-exams/README.md

 # TDDD38-exams
-Previous exam files and solutions for the course [Advanced programming in C++ (TDDD38)](https://www.ida.liu.se/~TDDD38/) at LiU, with prepared CMake configurations.
+Previous exam files and solutions for the course [Advanced programming in C++ (TDDD38)](https://www.ida.liu.se/~TDDD38/) at LiU.

+This repo was created to simplify the process of downloading the exam files.
+It is a somewhat faster process to clone this repo, than to download each file separatly.

 The repo contains two folders:

 - [exams_cmake](exams_cmake/) - Contains the given files and solutions to the exams of the course, with ready to use Cmake configurations.
-- [exams_raw](exams_raw/) - Just the exam files, no BS
+- [exams_raw](exams_raw/) - Just the files, no BS

 <br />